Qi94/sit725-2021-t3-prac1/README.md

 # sit725-2021-t3-prac1

-A test repo for prac 1
+## this is the first prac 1 script written by Qi